International Criminal Law

 The UN International Criminal Tribunals for Former Yugoslavia and Rwanda & International Residual Mechanism for Criminal Tribunals

+Chambers has long been closely involved in the development of International Criminal Law ever since the inception in 1994 of the first United Nations Tribunals - the ICTY (Yugoslavia) and ICTR (Rwanda).
+Members have appeared in a host of high profile trials.
+Cases include Prosecutor v Nikolić (Srebrenica); Prosecutor v Nahimana, the (“Media Trial”); Prosecutor v Rwamakuba and Prosecutor v Nsengimana.
+Chambers has unrivalled expertise and experience in defence representation before these Tribunals.
 Members have also acted in an advisory capacity to the judiciary before these tribunals.
 Chambers’ engagement with the development of the ICTY and ICTR has been sustained and further strengthened by members’ ongoing involvement in the ICTY and ICTR’s successor tribunal, namely the International Residual Mechanism for Criminal Tribunals (UN IRMCT) where members have both defended (Prosecutor v Ngirabatware) and acted in the role of amicus curiae (Prosecutor v Jojić & Radeta).

 The International Criminal Court

-Chambers has also been at the forefront of providing representation and advice at the International Criminal Court (ICC) with members acting for the defence in one of the first international criminal law cases brought before the Court from the Democratic Republic of Congo: Prosecutor v Katanga, as well as representing the Deputy President of Kenya, in Prosecutor v Ruto.
+Chambers has also been at the forefront of providing representation and advice at the International Criminal Court (ICC) with members acting for the defence in one of the first cases brought before the Court from the Democratic Republic of Congo: Prosecutor v Katanga, as well as representing the Deputy President of Kenya, in Prosecutor v Ruto.
 Similarly, counsel in chambers appeared at the Special Court for Sierra Leone representing former Head of State, Charles Taylor.
 Members have also provided advice in relation to victims’ rights and representation before the ICC.

 The Extraordinary Chambers in the Courts of Cambodia